 9. Dolphin Trail

-Enjoy the Shannon Dolphin Trail in Kilrush, start at the Shannon Dolphin Information Board in the town’s Market Square, follow the Trail Marker Posts along the trail.
+Would your kids enjoy the Shannon Dolphin Trail in Kilrush?
+Start at the Shannon Dolphin Information Board in the town’s Market Square, then follow the Trail Marker Posts along the trail.
 First stop is the Millennium Park at the end of Frances Street where you can see the sculpture of a dolphin mother and calf.

 Then take a walk out along the picturesque coast road to the dolphin-watching site at Aylevaroo Point, which as well as offering stunning views of a large area of the estuary, overlooks an area that is known to be regularly frequented by dolphins.